PierceMckinnon/FoodTempSensor/README.md

 I used a thermistor to detect temperature, and this temperature is then displayed on an LCD.
 To learn I2C I incorperated an acceleromter which will be attached to the LCD so the screen adjusts if I flip it around.
 Learning outcomes of this project so far:
--How to effectively read datasheets
+- How to effectively read datasheets
--How to configure a makefile with make
+- How to configure a makefile with make
--How to configure STM32 peripherals using STM32HAL -How to setup I2C communication with STM32HAL
+- How to configure STM32 peripherals using STM32HAL
+- How to setup I2C communication with STM32HAL
--How to set up interrupts over EXTI lines
+- How to set up interrupts over EXTI lines
--How to debug effectively
+- How to debug effectively
--How to use the STM32CubeMX tool
+- How to use the STM32CubeMX tool

 [This](https://github.com/PierceMckinnon/FoodTempSensor/tree/master/Core) is the core code
 ## Step 1: Setting up the thermistor